We have plenty of incentives to make being a partner family exciting and worth while for everyone involved if you choose to take us

 People often refer to the agreement as a co-own, this is a false term.
 The dog will be owned by myself (the breeder) and you (the buyer)

 are basically a foster family.
 You do not "own" the dog until the contract is fulfilled.
+We have been taken advantage of and burned in the past and so this is to protect out breeding program in a legal manner.

 This partnership is NOT for anyone who thinks they want to start breeding dogs.
 These dogs are not allowed to reproduce for you,